-Given the nature of the Group's activities, the Group's capital base is managed within the overall framework of the BAT Group and the Company's Directors consider that key performance indicators based solely on the Group's results are not necessary or appropriate for an understanding of the Group's specific development, performance or position of its business.
-However, key performance indicators relevant to the BAT Group, are disclosed in the Strategic Report of British American Tobacco p.l.c. and do not form part of this report.
+Given the nature of the Group's activities, the Group's capital base is managed within the overall framework of the BAT Group and the Company's Directors consider that key performance indicators based solely on the Group's results are not necessary or appropriate for an understanding of the Group's specific development, performance, or position of its business.
+However, key performance indicators relevant to the BAT Group, are disclosed in the Strategic Report of the Annual Report and Form 20-F of British American Tobacco p.l.c. ("BAT ARA & 20-F") and do not form part of this report.